cooperative-computing-lab/root-diff/README.md

 1. statics about the comparisons of different tobject

-2. Caculate the similarity of different root files
+2. caculate the similarity of different root files

 3. extract the object information of the different root object

+4. list the order of object cached in root

+5. compare the order difference of two root files